decentraland/catalyst/docs/content-server-api/pointerChanges/get.md

   - Value: EntityId
   - Example: lastId=QmNknKv8MuKbfZ73z4QdUEsNbTd1ZAN1fSuwTFGiNGeCt5
   - Default value: -
-  - Description: It is the last entity id that will be listed in the collection
+  - Description: It is the last entity id that was visited, so it will be skipped when showing current page.

-*DEPRECATED: PLEASE USE from/to*
-- offset
-  - Format: int
-  - Value: the offset number
-  - Example: offset=1
-  - Default value: 0
-  - Description: The deployments are a paginated collection, this parameter corresponds to the offset of those pages.

 - limit
   - Format: int